 Many people find self-help books extremely helpful in navigating life.
 They draw comfort and confidence from them.
 These books empower people to take charge of their mental health and relationships.

-One needs to be a person to reckon with in terms of knowledge and experience to be able to write a self-help book or a guidebook of living life well.
+One needs to be a person to reckon with in terms of knowledge and experience to be able to write a self-help book or a guidebook for living life well.
 For e.g. Life Coach, Healer, Yoga Teacher, Pranic Healer, Reiki Practioner, Psychotherapist, etc.

 How To books

-How to Books basically include tips and tricks about any activity including how to approach them and execute them.
+How to Books basically include tips and tricks about any activity including how to approach and execute them.
 It starts from a range for beginners and goes onto the expert level.

 How-to books include cookbooks, recipe books, books on sewing, crochet, embroidery, on music including singing and playing an instrument, etc. They are popular forms of non-fiction writing.
 Many cuisines have been made popular through the widespread distribution of cookbooks.
 While the same may art forms have become accessible to people globally through such how-to books written by non-fiction writers of prominence.